ADream boards (also known as vision boards) are all the rage in Law of Attraction groups everywhere. And with good reason!

 - What kinds of people do you work with?

 - Imagine how it will feel to grab coffee from that gourmet coffee machine in the kitchen overlooking your beautiful back yard… or whatever YOUR dream is!

-For your “perfect day” board:
+And for your “perfect day” board: